3 steps to improve employee engagement and reduce attrition in your contact centre

 3. Define your employer brand to give your team purpose

 Delivering purpose within your contact centre is all about your employer brand.
-Your team need to feel from the very outset that they’re working for a company whose values reflect their own, and that their role contributes towards achieving something greater.
+Your team needs to feel from the very outset that they’re working for a company whose values reflect their own and that their role contributes towards achieving something greater.

 From the outset, it’s important that potential new recruits understand clearly what your company stands for, and that they have a clear line of sight to the way their role impacts the customer experience.
 Setting and communicating a strong Employee Value Proposition (EVP) will enable you to hire new agents who are already aligned with your values, and who are excited about what you do.

-How greenbean by NRG can help you recruit and retain high quality contact centre employees
+How greenbean can help you recruit and retain high-quality contact centre employees

 Better still, at greenbean we work closely with you to help you define, communicate, and elevate your employer brand.
-Our expert team are dedicated to providing an amazing experience for potential applicants that’s aligned with your vision and values, to deliver high quality, engaged and enthusiastic new team members who are likely to stay motivated over the long term.
+Our expert team are dedicated to providing an amazing experience for potential applicants that are aligned with your vision and values, to deliver high-quality, engaged, and enthusiastic new team members who are likely to stay motivated over the long term.